This lab walks you through the steps to block web traffic with a WAF (web application firewall) in AWS.

 Servers are pre-installed with HTTPD on both servers and have the test pages RESPONSE COMING FROM SERVER 1 and RESPONSE COMING FROM SERVER 2 respectively.

-They are attached to a security group via port 22 that allows the SSH connection only from Bastion server and port 80 that allows the web traffic coming from ALB.
+They are attached to a security group via port 80 that allows the web traffic coming from ALB.

 Steps to create the web servers

 Create a Load Balancer